 An auto parts eCommerce website, or auto parts shopping cart, generally falls into one of two categories.
 It can be a proprietary platform, like Web Shop Manager for example, or it can be an open source platform, like Magento, Drupal or WordPress.

 Any aftermarket auto parts eCommerce website builder using a proprietary platform should understand automotive data and fitment requirements.
 The benefit of using proprietary auto parts web solutions is that understanding auto parts and fitment is “built-in.”

 Any auto parts platform that is open source will require outside development work by a developer that understands data and fitment.
 That can be in-house development if you’re blessed with an awesome IT team, or that can be done by hiring a outside web developer either an individual or a company.
 When screening website builders, ask about the ability to provide fitment data, what the source for the data is and if fitment data is included in their price or if it is an extra fee.

 Using open source for your auto parts eCommerce platform

 Open source platforms include platforms like WordPress (and generally, WooCommerce, the auto parts shopping cart that plugs into WordPress), Drupal, Joomla, Shopify, Magento, Volusion, BigCommerce, and ASPDotNetStoreFront.
-These platforms are typically “free,” but that is misleading because you can easily invest tens of thousands of dollars in development work.
+These platforms are typically described as “free,” but that is misleading because you can easily invest tens of thousands of dollars in development work.

 Some platforms are marketed as open source Software as a Service (SaaS), like Miva, which are hosted services with a monthly “rental” fee.
 Some SaaS eCommerce platforms don’t describe their software as open source, because they are a proprietary platform and hosted by the developer.